 Why company values matter - main region

-Why company values matter
+Why are company values important?

 Your business values can – and should – be a powerful asset.
 Not only do they explain to potential employees and customers what your organisation believes in, but they remind current staff of the preferred way of operating and achieving outcomes.
+An organisation's values serve as the foundation of its identity and behaviour, guiding decision-making, shaping company culture, directing business strategy, and providing a clear sense of purpose for employees, stakeholders and customers.

 But values can be difficult to define.
 Sure, they support an organisation’s vision and shape its culture, but what does that mean in a practical sense?